Aryaa6603/PolicyBot/README.md

-# PolicyBot, your one step to easing policies and rules enforcement!
+# PolicyBot, your one step to easing policies and rules enforcement

 Project Description: